Pureblueessentialsorg/pureblueessentials.com.au/content/shop/bambot10/index.md

 height: 2
 width: 2
 ---
-We are pleased to be able to provide you with refillable 10ml bottles to that are safe for essentials oils.
+We are pleased to be able to provide you with refillable 10ml bottles that are safe for essentials oils.

-Glass bottle in a bamboo casing, with a stainless steel roller.
+They are high quality and environmentally friendly, with a glass bottle in a bamboo casing and a stainless steel roller.
+The only plastic component is the bottle top and lid thread, providing a leak-proof seal.

-Safe and reliable to keep in a bag,

-Environmentally friendly

-Blend your own essential oil formula or keep your favourites on hand.
+Keep your favourites on hand in multiple places by blending your own essential oil formula, topping up your **pure blue essentials** blend, or a single essential oil.

 **Cautions:**